Click HERE to watch video.

 Still, we never thought of ourselves as real beach boys.
 That’s because Southern California was the home of beach culture.
 They had the real Beach Boys, as well as Jan and Dean, Dick Dale, and songs like “Surfin’USA,” “Surfer Girl,” “Surf City,” and all the hotrod songs like “GTO” and “Hey Little Cobra.”
 Plus, California beach culture was incessantly portrayed in movies and on TV, with shows like “Endless Summer,” “Beach Party” with Frankie Avalon and Annette Funicello, “Gidget,” and “Where the Boys are,” among many many others.

-Years later I had a gig in Los Angeles and my 13-year-old daughter Ali came with me.
-On a day we drove up to Malibu and went for a walk on the beach.
+Years later I had a speaking gig in Los Angeles and my 13-year-old daughter Ali came with me.
+On a free day we drove up to Malibu and went for a walk on the beach.
 Watching the surfers bob in the ocean waiting for a good break, Ali asked me if I knew how to surf.
 When I told her I did, she asked me if I’d teach her.

 “Sure” I answered, “let’s go rent some surfboards and try it.”